I'll let my footy do the talking: Waterman

-WEST Coast father-son selection Alec Waterman is determined to make his name in football through his performance rather than his surname.
+Father-son selection Alec Waterman is determined to make his mark through his performance, rather than his name

 The son of dual premiership player Chris Waterman will be drafted by West Coast with the last active pick in the NAB AFL draft after there were no other bids for the inside midfielder.